-A student's entire instructional record at Pearl River Community College will be evaluated to determine eligibility for financial aid regardless of whether or not the student received aid.
-Transfer credit hours will be considered in determining a student's grade point average (GPA) only if they apply toward a program of study at Pearl River.
+A student's entire instruction record, all attempted transfer and Pearl River Community College coursework, will be evaluated to determine eligibility for financial aid regardless of whether or not the student has received financial assistance during prior enrollment periods.

-Remedial courses are included in the determination of Satisfactory Progress.
+Remedial courses are included in the determination of Satisfactory Academic Progress.
 Repeated courses are counted in the determination of the number of semester hours attempted, but do not affect overall GPA.
-All withdrawls (W and F) will be counted as hours attempted; however, W grades will not affect GPA.
+All withdrawls (W) will be counted as attempted hours; however, W grades will not affect GPA.
 The number of hours attempted will be considered the number of hours in which a student is enrolled at the close of registration.